-GEB1011, Introduction to Business
+GEB1011, Introduction to Business 3 hrs., 3 crs.

 An introductory course providing an opportunity to survey the fields of business covering topics such as the nature of business, types of business organization and ownership, physical aspects, business procedures, interrelationships between phases of business.